Career Timeline of Gilbert Arenas: Major Achievements and Milestones

 On February 15, 2002, Gilbert Arenas made his first career start in the NBA.

-February 17, 2002: First Double-Digit Scoring Game
+February 17, 2002: First Double Digit Scoring Game

-2002: Signed with Washington Wizards
+2002: Arenas Signs with the Washington Wizards

 After the 2002-03 season, Gilbert Arenas became a restricted free agent and signed a six-year, $60 million contract with the Washington Wizards, becoming the face of the franchise.